joyhuan/TechBlogs/Terraform.md

 # Terraform

+- automate and manage your infra
+- your platform
+- and services that run on that platform

+- oepn source
+- decalarative

+## Tool for infra provisioning

 Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.

-Terraform's configuration language is declarative, meaning that it describes the desired end-state for your infrastructure, in contrast to procedural programming languages that require step-by-step instructions to perform tasks.
+Terraform's configuration language is declarative (describes the desired end-state for your infra), verses procedural/imperative PL that require step-by-step instructions to perform tasks.

 Terraform providers automatically calculate dependencies between resources to create or destroy them in the correct order.

 To deploy infrastructure with Terraform: